Ireland national cerebral palsy football team

-Ireland national cerebral palsy football team is the national cerebral football team for Ireland that represents the team in international competitions.
+Ireland Men's national cerebral palsy football team represents the Republic of Ireland in men's international cerebral palsy (CP) football.
 They have participated in several Paralympic Games and World Championships.
 They have won two bronze medals and a silver at the Paralympics.
 Their best finish at the World Championships was first at the 1982 edition in Denmark.

 Background

 Paralympics Ireland manages the national team.
 In 2011, members of the Irish national team participated in a study that looking at endurance and running performance as part of a researcher's efforts to understand the fairness of cerebral palsy football classification.
 In October 2014, an IFCPF coaching workshop was held in Wales to try to further develop the sport, with participants from Wales, England and the Republic of Ireland.
 While Ireland was active in participating on the Paralympic and World Championship level by 2016, the country did not have a national championships to support national team player development.